hritikbharucha/Custom_Porechop_ABI/README.md

 ## Config file

-It is also possible to tune the parameters of the ABI module .
-Those advanced options are accessible in the config file located at /Porechop_ABI/porechop/ab_initio.config.
+As seen before, some advanced options are accessible in the config file located at /Porechop_ABI/porechop/ab_initio.config.
 Note that default values work just fine in practice, and it is most likely that you will not need to edit this file.

 If you installed Porechop using the setup.py script, take note that the actual config file used when using porechop from command line will be the one stored in your installation folder (example: /usr/local/lib/python3.__X__/dist-packages/porechop/porechop/ab_initio.config).